KarolynW/QTodo-GPTChain/qtodo-gptchain/README.md

 - Daily quantum random shuffling keeps you guessing which chore comes next.
 - A blinking ASCII banner to prove we care more about aesthetics than usefulness.
 - LocalStorage persistence so your confusion survives every refresh.
+- Assign expiry dates to tasks; once a task's time is up, it's immortal and can no longer be deleted.

 ## Development